Frequently Asked Questions

 Yes, generally donor-advised fund programs allow donors to transfer funds from one program to another.
-Donors simply recommend a grant from their existing donor-advised fund account to their Franklin Templeton Charitable Giving Fund account.
-The grant should be to Renaissance Charitable Foundation, Inc. in care of the donor's account in Franklin Templeton Charitable Giving Fund.
+Donors simply recommend a grant from their existing donor-advised fund account to their Franklin Charitable Giving Program account.
+The grant should be to Renaissance Charitable Foundation, Inc. in care of the donor's account in Franklin Charitable Giving Program.
 When the grant is received, the funds will be credited toward the donor's account.
 The account transfer does not result in a charitable contribution deduction because the donor has already received a tax deduction for the original contribution to a donor-advised fund.

 Where does the income from the investment vehicles go?

 Income from the investment vehicles is reinvested and may potentially increase the value of the account.
 The income is neither taxed to the donor nor is deductible as an additional charitable contribution.